icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 equipment, especially in view of the fact that a greater amount of heat is required for the turbulent-flow condition**.

+##Conclusions

+>From the foregoing discussion, it is concluded that the extent of knowledge on the meteorology of icing, the impingement of water drops on airfoil surfaces, and the processes of heat transfer and evaporation from a wetted airfoil surface has been increased to a point where the design of heated wings on a fundamental, wet-air basis now can be undertaken with reasonable certainty.
+In addition to this general conclusion, the following conclusions are drawn, based on test data and analytical studies of the processes of heat transfer and evaporation from a heated wing.
+>1.
+The heat should be concentrated as much as possible in the leading-edge region of the wing in the area of water-drop impingement, if an efficient thermal system is to be obtained.
+>2.
+An increase in altitude, for the same rate and area of water impingement on a wing and for the same conditions of true airspeed and free-air temperature, decreases the heat requirement for thermal ice prevention.
+>3.
+A wing thermal ice-prevention system which has been designed to evaporate all impinging water in the leading-edge region for a relatively high free-air temperature (20F) will be capable of ice prevention at low air temperatures (0F) in icing conditions nearly as severe as those upon which the design was based.

 ##Citations